The Spring River Flows East: Part Two: Before and After the Dawn

 Part Two is about 92 minutes in length.

-The film continues the saga of Zhongliang in Chungking, where, untouched by the war, business is booming.
+The film continues the saga of Zhongliang in Chongqing, where, untouched by the war, business is booming.
 Zhongliang wakes up next to his new love, Lizhen.
 The flashbacks show his mental debate about lingering upon his past, but the smile hanging on his face implies his content attitude about the present and intention to lay the past to rest.
 Lizhen uses her influence to have Zhongliang promoted to be Pang Haogong's private secretary.
 She also connives to get Pang Haogong to adopt Zhongliang, as well, which Pang Haogong agrees to if Zhongliang shows his trustworthiness by marrying into the family (入赘 Ru Zhui).
 Zhongliang, though despairing, nevertheless has vowed to make something of himself.
 He is introduced into Pang Haogong's circle of wealthy industrialists, shows talent for wheeling and dealing, and soon makes his mark as an entrepreneur.
 To welcome his new turning point in life, Zhongliang changes his hairstyle to "more of a bouffant" to match the latest fashion trend in the city which also foreshadows the transformation of his nature.

 Back at the NO. 5 refugee center in Shanghai, the impoverished Sufen devotedly takes care of the children and writes letters to conscripted soldiers for their illiterate family members while supporting her mother-in-law and son, now a young boy, until the Japanese decide to dismantle the camp for military purposes.
 The soldiers force the refugees to live in an open field surrounded by barbed wire and allow them only starvation rations of rice.
 When one of the prisoners escapes, the others, many of them elderly women, are collectively punished by being made to stand all night in the waist-high, freezing waters of a canal.

 Japan surrenders in August 1945.
 Zhongliang, believing his family to have died, has been adopted by Pang Haogong and has married Lizhen.
 He and his boss, Pang Haogong, fly back to Shanghai, leaving a reluctant Lizhen to follow them later.
 In Shanghai, the Nationalists have rounded up and imprisoned wartime collaborators, including Manager Wen.
 Zhongliang stays at the lavish home of one of Lizhen's family connections, her cousin, Wenyan (Shangguan Yunzhu).
 The two become lovers, to the scandal of the servants.
-Somewhat later Lizhen arrives from Chungking and tension develops between the two cousins.
+Somewhat later Lizhen arrives from Chongqing and tension develops between the two cousins.